 Which one you should use is mostly a matter of personal preference, though you should keep in mind your budget and handyman skills.

-Make sure to follow all local laws when setting up your deer feeder, and enjoy the easier hunting!
+Make sure to follow all local laws when setting up your DIY deer feeder, and enjoy the easier hunting!

 Are Deer Feeders Legal?